 12. Birth of Prince George - 2013

 In July 2013, the queen welcomed a new great-grandson, Prince George Alexander Louis of Cambridge, the first child of Prince William and the former Kate Middleton, who married in 2011.
-As third in the line of succession after his grandfather and his father, George is widely expected to become king one day.
+Second in the line of succession after his father, George is widely expected to become king one day.
 His birth marked the first time since Victoria’s reign that three generations of direct heirs to the British throne were alive at the same time.

 13. Prince Harry & Meghan Markle’s wedding - 2018

 Perhaps no other event during Elizabeth’s reign symbolized the modernizing monarchy more than the wedding of Prince Harry to Meghan Markle, a divorced, biracial American actress.
 Though the queen reportedly gave her quick approval to the match, the relationship between the couple and the British media—as well as the rest of the royal family—grew increasingly tense after their marriage.
 In 2020, the Duke and Duchess of Sussex announced they were stepping back from their role as senior royals.
-They later moved to Markle’s native Southern California with their son, Archie, born in 2019.
+They later moved to Markle’s native Southern California.
+Their son, Archie, was born in 2019, followed by their daughter Lilibet in 2021.

 14. Prince Philip's death - 2021